hsavit1/hsavit1.github.io/Index.md

 #DataBase Posts
 - Socket.io and RethinkDB: A match made in heaven
-- Do you need Redis ?
+- Do you really need Redis?
+- Why are you not using Go more often?

 #Pure Programming Posts
 - Essential Algorithms (book)